tombensve/APS/APS-Webs/APSAdminWebA2/src/main/js/aps-adminweb/README.md

 and [`navigateFallbackWhitelist`](https://github.com/GoogleChrome/sw-precache#navigatefallbackwhitelist-arrayregexp)
 options of the `SWPreachePlugin` [configuration](../config/webpack.config.prod.js).

 When users install your app to the homescreen of their device the default configuration will make a shortcut to `/index.html`.
-This may not work for client-side routers which expect the app to be served from `/`.
+This may not work for client-side busRouters which expect the app to be served from `/`.
 Edit the web app manifest at [`public/manifest.json`](public/manifest.json) and change `start_url` to match the required URL scheme, for example:

 ```js
   "start_url": ".",